Submit your work, meet writers and drop the ads. Become a member

 I could finally be free from every thought,

-every 'checkpoint' individuals expect me to achieve.
+Every 'checkpoint', individuals expect me to achieve.

-Since it's not possible, I decide to at least feel the thrill
+Since it's not possible, I decide to feel the thrill at least

-instead, by jumping off this obscure building,
+Instead, by jumping off this obscure building,

-where mother nature is fighting to take over.
+where Mother Nature is fighting to take over.

 But as my feet leave the ground,

-I realize—no fall will truly free me
+I realise, no fall will truly free me

-Maybe freedom is found in the sky within,
+Maybe freedom is found within.

 Millee Feb 17